discordjs/guide/guide/popular-topics/canvas.md

 ![Image](/assets/img/2vsIPEP.png)

 A bit plain, right?
-Fear not, for you have a bit more to do until we reach completion.
+Fear not, for you have a bit more to do until you reach completion.
 Since the goal of guide page is focused more on actual code than design, let's just place a basic square shaped avatar for now on the left side of the image.
 In interest of coverage, you will also make it a circle afterwards.

 ```js
 client.on('guildMemberAdd', async member => {